suryaprasath07/ironsite-hackathon/README.md

 **Backend (`server.py`)**

 All intelligence lives in four Flask endpoints.
-Each one constructs a precise prompt, calls Claude via the Anthropic SDK and returns structured JSON.
+Each one constructs a precise prompt, calls Claude via the Anthropic SDK, and returns structured JSON.
 Claude is never asked to generate UI or explain itself but only to return valid JSON arrays or short text answers.

 - `/parse-schedule` — Takes raw schedule text in any format and returns a structured JSON array of weeks with `activity` and `materials` fields.
 This powers the week slider in the UI.
 - `/generate-layout` — The core endpoint.
 Sends the current week context, full schedule, and optionally the site plan image to Claude.
 Returns zone recommendations, worker paths, materials table and a key spatial insight.
 If an image is provided, Claude references actual structural features in its recommendations rather than generic directions.